omarzatarain/long-texts-similarity/Quick Start.md

 * math
 * spacy
 * torch

+  # 2.- Dataset and preprocessed versions
+  ## 2.1.- Dataset

-# Preprocessing of texts
+  ## 2.2- Preprocessing of texts  in sentences
    Prior the assessment of similarity  the documents are splitted either in sentences or chunks with fixed size

+  ## 2.3.- Preprocessing of texts in chunks of fixed size

 # Comparison of a pairs of texts